petrzivny/symfony-react-skeleton/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation
 1. Clone the repo.
 Replace {myproject} with a name of your new project/app.
+It is important to stay in one terminal window during all install steps, otherwise PROJECT_NAME needs to be set again.
    ```sh
    PROJECT_NAME={myproject}
    git clone https://github.com/petrzivny/symfony-react-skeleton.git $PROJECT_NAME && cd $PROJECT_NAME